matthewphamilton/r4dev/content/en/docs/Datasets/Authoring-Data/Label-Data/index.en.md

 </div>

+ready4use includes a number of tools for labeling data used in conjunction with the [ready4 open source model of youth mental health systems](https://www.ready4-dev.com).

 ## Create a dataset-dictionary pair

 A data dictionary containts useful metadata about a dataset.
 We can ingest examples of a fake dataset and its data-dictionary [using the method explained in another vignette](V_01.html).